onsi/ginkgo/docs/index.md

 Normally, when a spec fails Ginkgo moves on to the next spec.
 This is possible because Ginkgo assumes, by default, that all specs are independent.
 However `Ordered` containers explicitly opt in to a different behavior.
 Spec independence cannot be guaranteed in `Ordered` containers, so Ginkgo treats failures differently.

 When a spec in an `Ordered` container fails all subsequent specs are skipped.
 Ginkgo will then run any `AfterAll` node closures to clean up after the specs.

-This failure behavior cannot be overridden.
+You can override this behavior by decorating an `Ordered` container with `ContinueOnFailure`.
+This is useful in cases where `Ordered` is being used to provide shared expensive set up for a collection of specs.
+When `ContinueOnFailure` is set, Ginkgo will continue running specs even if an earlier spec in the `Ordered` container has failed.
+If, however a `BeforeAll` or `OncePerOrdered` `BeforeEach` node has failed then Ginkgo will skip all subsequent specs as the setup for the collection specs is presumed to have failed.

+`ContinueOnFailure` can only be applied to the outermost `Ordered` container.
+It is an error to apply it to a nested container.

 #### Combining Serial and Ordered